mathewa6/MathJax-Node-Accessibility-Demo/readme.md

       `html`-attribute:
       Contains an array of strings.
 Each string can be a *Text*/*HTML* combined with *LaTeX* notations.
       `language`-attribute:
       Contains a string ("en"/"de") which defines the language of the `html`-attribute's values.
-The `language`-attribute will be important for generating speaktext.
-Note: Currently this setting has no effect, since german speaktext is yet to be implemented.
+The `language`-attribute determines the language of the output speaktext.

       **Output structure:**
       ```